ESSOL-Essex and Suffolk Schools Orienteering League

 Please note these are preliminary fixtures and participants are advised to check Club websites before travelling:

-The competition consists of a mimimum 8 events held during the school year (September to July).
+The competition consists of a minimum 8 events held during the school year (September to July).
+Unfortunately for this season only the eligible events are much reduced.
+Hopefully normal service will be resumed next season.
 The majority will be hosted by SOS or SUFFOC, and the remainder by adjacent East Anglian orienteering clubs.

 ESSOL events are open to all young people of School age in the catchment areas of SOS, SUFFOC, WAOC and HAVOC clubs.
 Competitors can represent a school, youth group or club.